pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # The default value is `MaxInt64` bytes, that is, 9223372036854775807 bytes.
 # disk-quota = "10GB"

+# Specifies whether Physical Import Mode adds indexes via SQL.
+The default value is automatically decided based on the TiDB version.
+If the TiDB version is earlier than v7.0.0, the default value is `false`, which means that TiDB Lightning will encode both row data and index data into KV pairs and import them into TiKV together.
+This mechanism is consistent with that of the historical versions.
+Starting from TiDB v7.0.0, the default value is `true`, which means that TiDB Lightning adds indexes via SQL after importing the row data.
+# The benefit of adding indexes via SQL is that you can separately import data and import indexes, and import data more quickly.
+After the data is imported, even if the indexes fail to be added, it does not affect the consistency of the imported data.
+# add-index-by-sql = true

 [mydumper]
 # Block size for file reading.
 Keep it longer than the longest string of the data source.
 read-block-size = "64KiB" # default value